Waterlilies don't get tired, but many do go to bed at night.

 So what's the difference between a tropical and hardy waterlily?

 Tropical waterlilies do have their advantages.
 Their flowers usually look noticeably flashier than their hardy counterparts, displaying a range of colors - including blues and purples - and unique shapes.
 Their blooms tend to rise 6 to 12 inches above the water instead of floating on top like a hardy lily, and they often produce larger and usually more aromatic flowers.
 These differences - as well as the added difficulty of growing tropical plants in the North - tend to make tropical lilies slightly more expensive than hardy ones.
-Most of our hardy waterlilies at Splash retail for $32 during the spring and summer, while our tropicals sell for $42.
-(We occasionally discount these prices later in the growing season).

 If you want a flower that you can enjoy after work at night, a night-blooming tropical might be the right choice.
 But if you want something that will stay awake during the day, choose a hardy lily or day-blooming tropical.
 And if you want both, why not pick a few types of lilies?
 The larger the variety of plants in your pond, the less likely you are to have problems with algae.